momokoko00/Calista-Components/README.md

 # A collection of React components for "Next.js"
 Inspired by iOS and Harmony OS for your projects!
-Built on top of "Shadcn" components.
+Built on top of the "Shadcn" components.

 ## The list of components: